grusha89/digitalgarden/_notes/Settings/Users and permissions.md

         - send to review
         - send to ERP
         - link documents: can link/unlink documents
+    * Card management
+	    * Card and account management.
+Connecting an account, adding/removing a user from the card, setting default cost objects for the card.
+	    * View cards and expenses.
+View cards and their transactions (is automatically selected when the previous checkbox is selected)
     - Document data
         - Headers: The user can edit the headers of the document
         - Lines: The user can edit the lines of the document (what if the user can not edit, but can create orders???)